 Do you prefer finger drumming on pads, or are keys fine (if you do it at all)?
 Do you generally rely on samples?

-Is it important to have tactile control over instrument and DAW parameters with knobs, mod wheels, and faders?
+Is it important to have tactile control over the virtual instrument and DAW parameters with knobs, mod wheels, and faders?

 Will the MIDI controller be used exclusively in studio environments, during live performances on stages, or a combination of the two?

 How much physical space can you allocate to a MIDI controller?

 It's important to know what we want and need in a MIDI controller before committing money toward the purchase.
 Functionality and playability are critical aspects to consider when incorporating a new controller into our workflow.

 A pianist may feel limited by a single-octave MIDI controller with non-weighted keys.